-- does the search facility include the Gibraltar competent authority consolidated list? - how often does the search facility or screening software update the list?

-does the search facility or screening software offer fuzzy matching, enabling differences in spelling, name reversal and number removal to be identified?
+- does the search facility include the UN and UK consolidated list? - does the search facility include Gibraltar sanctions? - how often does the search facility or screening software update the list? - does the search facility or screening software offer fuzzy matching, enabling differences in spelling, name reversal and number removal to be identified?
 If you are unsure what systems and controls you should have in place for your specific business to mitigate your sanctions risk, you should consider taking independent legal advice.